aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/130_application_deployment/010-deploy-workloads.md

 weight: 10
 ---

 So far, we have created the namespace for the Webstore workload.
-However, we have not deployed the application yet.
 The workload Git repository is already configured to be scanned and deployed automatically by Argo CD.

 Currently, the Webstore application is **not deployed** because the workload Git repository is empty.